moorepants/eng122/content/pages/software.rst

 http://resonance.readthedocs.io

-The rendered Jupyter notebooks that are used in class can be found at:
+The rendered Jupyter notebooks that will be used in class can be found at:

 https://moorepants.github.io/resonance/